seqeralabs/nf-k8s-best-practices/README.md

 ## Introduction

 This document is a collaborative space for users and developers to contribute accumulated knowledge from running Nextflow on Kubernetes.
-Anyone is welcome to add content as they see fit and I (@bentsherman) will try to organize everything as it develops.
+Anyone is welcome to add content as they see fit and I (@bentsherman) will try to keep things organized as the project develops.

 ## When to Use Kubernetes